Christine A. Arenson, MD

 - New support for our Center for Refugee Health

-- New global health collaborations with Jefferson Pediatrics, Jefferson Medical College, Occupational and Physical Therapy, the school of Population Health; as well as new partnerships with CHOP and Drexel
+- New global health collaborations with Jefferson Pediatrics, Jefferson Medical College, Occupational and Physical Therapy, the College of Population Health; as well as new partnerships with CHOP and Drexel

 - A new immigrant health site with JeffHOPE